ewave99/2021-Summer-GapTask-AO2-C-Port/README.md

 ## To do

-- Create a branch to experiment with using a linked-list implementation of the list of Species records
+- Nothing at present

 ## Bugs

-- The program makes all the records apart from one invisible if the number of records exceeds 16
+- The program makes all the records apart from one invisible if the number of records exceeds 16.
+  This could be because when the array of records is dynamically reallocated, the parent function that is using the array has not updated the array pointer to point to the newly allocated array.

 ## Build